Skip to content

 module "org_info_reader" {

-source = "git::https://github.com/acai-consulting/terraform-aws-acf-account-cache.git//org-info-reader"
+source = "git::https://github.com/acai-solutions/terraform-aws-acf-account-cache.git//org-info-reader"

 settings = {